ShilukaYT/FF-Advance-URLGenerator/README.md

 All that's left is to wait, after it finishes downloading the application will automatically exit

-Made bt Hieu GL Lite
+Made by Hieu GL Lite

 Website: https://sites.google.com/view/hieugllite